lisadunlap/LMM-Vibes/README.md

 # LMM-Vibes
 ### *Extract, cluster, and analyze behavioral properties from Large Language Models*

-*Potential name options: VibeCheck, Axiom, Tesseract, Quill, MindPalace, Autopilot, TempCheck, explAIner, Marcel (i just like that name, no relation to anything this does)*
+*Potential name options: VibeCheck, ReAgent, MindPalace, Autopilot, TempCheck, explAIner, Marcel (i just like that name, no relation to anything this does)*

 ---